 Seek to identify partnerships that may enhance auxiliary program potential

-Monitor revenue and expenses on a monthly basis and in accordance with budgetary restrictions for bottom line performance across all programs
+Monitor revenues and expenses monthly in accordance with budgetary restrictions for bottom-line performance across all programs

-Work with individual program managers to ensure profitability of their programs
+Work with individual program directors/supervisors to ensure the profitability of their programs

-In coordination with the Communications and Marketing department, develop and implement a comprehensive marketing strategy for all auxiliary programs
+In coordination with the Director of Communications, Director of Admissions, and others, develop and implement a comprehensive marketing strategy for all auxiliary programs

-Ensure that all auxiliary programs have an effective and accurate internet presence including the website, social media, and digital marketing
+Ensure that all auxiliary programs have an effective and accurate internet presence, including website, social media, and digital marketing

 Plan and coordinate the publishing and advertising of program catalogs, brochures, and schedules

 In coordination with the Director of Communications, manage all public relations and marketing initiatives including open houses, mailers, brochures, camp fairs, and ad placement to promote and communicate the programs to prospective and enrolled participants